hashicorp/terraform-cdk/README.md

 programming languages to define cloud infrastructure and provision it through HashiCorp Terraform.
 This gives you access to the entire Terraform ecosystem without learning HashiCorp Configuration Language (HCL) and lets you leverage the power of your existing toolchain for testing, dependency management, etc.

-We currently support TypeScript, Python, Java, C#, and Go (experimental).
+We currently support TypeScript, Python, Java, C#, and Go.

 ![terraform platform](./docs/terraform-platform.png)